Meal Prep Hacks for Healthy Eating: 5 Dietitian-Approved Tips + Recipe Ideas

 Make Healthy Eating Automatic

-Healthy eating isn’t just about a new diet, it’s about creating a lifestyle – a new way of doing things that are automatic.
+Healthy eating isn’t just about a new diet, it’s about creating a lifestyle – a new way of doing automatic things.

 You don’t have to use every meal prep hack recommended above.
-Experiment to pinpoint the strategies that compliment your schedule, that result in great tasting food, and that you enjoy (or at least don’t hate) doing because when you find pleasure in the process, building a long-lasting habit becomes that much easier.
+Experiment to pinpoint the strategies that complement your schedule, that result in great-tasting food, and that you enjoy (or at least don’t hate) doing, because when you find pleasure in the process, building a long-lasting habit becomes that much easier.

 (Want to get articles like this by email?
 Here's the sign up)